Churchill Community College

-Churchill Community College is a mixed secondary school in Wallsend, Tyne and Wear, England.
+Churchill Academy is a mixed secondary school in Wallsend, Tyne and Wear, England.
 The College teaches students between the ages of 11-18 and is registered to provide SCITT training.

 Ofsted Status

 In 2014, The College obtained "outstanding" status in all areas by Ofsted.

 Churchill Community College was also rated "one of the best in country", with only 11% of secondary schools in the United Kingdom to achieve this status.

 In 2019 the schools status was lowered to "good" following a drop in student results and a less effective use of funding.